MicrosoftDocs/mixed-reality/mixed-reality-docs/install-the-tools.md

 ## Mixed Reality Toolkit (MRTK)
 ![MRTK](images/UX/MRTK_UX_Hero.png)

-Mixed Reality Toolkit (MRTK) is an open source cross-platform development kit for mixed reality applications.
-MRTK provides cross-platform input system, foundational components, and common building blocks for the spatial interactions.
-It is intended to accelerate development of applications targeting Microsoft HoloLens, Windows Mixed Reality immersive (VR) headsets, and the OpenVR platform.
+Mixed Reality Toolkit (MRTK) is an open-source, cross-platform development kit for mixed reality applications.
+MRTK provides a cross-platform input system, foundational components, and common building blocks for spatial interactions.
+The toolkit is intended to accelerate the development of applications targeting Microsoft HoloLens, Windows Mixed Reality immersive (VR) headsets, and the OpenVR platform.

 :::row:::
     :::column:::